Chapter 4 : Jolt

-There was obligatory clapping in the room of marginally older men and women officers, coupled with fierce glares and scowling.
+There was faint clapping in the room of marginally older men and women officers, coupled with fierce glares and scowling.
 She could see only the aged Whitaker smiling at her through his brown crinkled skin.
 Nonetheless, Rose had known she wouldn’t be well-liked.
 The Head had known that too, yet he felt inclined to punish her with unwanted praise.
-It was like rubbing salt on the wounds of hungry lions, and she was but a faint antelope in his twisted animal hierarchy.
+It was like rubbing salt on the wounds of hungry lions; she was a mere antelope in his twisted animal hierarchy.

 When he called the meeting to end and dismissed everyone, he kept her there.

 “I’m sorry, sir.”

 “Now, now, I don’t want excuses!
 I reminded you that this was an important day and yet you neglected to listen to me.”

 Rose didn’t bother pointing out that he had never mentioned anything of the sort.

 “Not only are you now a ranking officer, Weasley, but you must behave like one.
 This callous attitude of yours must cease, do you hear me?
 I will not tolerate any tomfoolery, and neither will your colleagues.
 Any whiff of disobedience and I will send you straight to Azkaban like you belong.”